Legalization Of Marijuana in Arizona

+Currently there is an initiative on the ballot regarding the legalization of marijuana in Arizona.
 For decades marijuana has been considered a dangerous drug and has been illegal to use, sell, or possess.
 But many state laws are in flux.
 To date, twenty-nine states and the District of Columbia have passed laws legalizing marijuana in some form.
 In fact, eight states and the District of Columbia have legalized the recreational use of marijuana.

 - Alaska, California, Colorado, Main, Massachusetts, Nevada, Oregon, Washington, and the District of Columbia have all made both the medical use of marijuana and the recreational use of marijuana legal.

 - Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maryland, Michigan, Minnesota, Montana, New Hampshire, New Mexico, New Jersey, New York, North Dakota, Ohio, Pennsylvania, Rhode Island, and Vermont have all legalized the medical use of marijuana.